swetha-ne/swetha-ne/README.md

 ##  About Me

-👋 I am a motivated and passionate full-stack developer with expertise in frontend and backend technologies, skilled in adapting to diverse software architectures and working within Agile and Waterfall methodologies.
-I am particularly interested in building scalable applications, refining UI/UX design, and solving real-world problems through innovative, high-performance solutions.
+👋 Third year IT undergraduate passionate about technology and innovation, with hands-on experience in full stack and mobile app development.
+Proficient in working with diverse software architectures and adaptable to both Agile and Waterfall environments.
+Deeply interested in mathematics, artificial intelligence, and machine learning.
+A fast learner and collaborative team player, eager to contribute to impactful, real-world projects.